Giving nature a home in the Trent Valley: Newark to South Clifton Concept Plan.

 |Cromwell South||Allocation||53||CEMEX||2027||2041||Wetland landscape of lakes and priority wetland habitats.|

-Making “the whole greater than the sum of the parts”
+Making “the whole greater than the sum of its parts”

 The way in which each mineral site is restored depends,